foxwallet/hc.foxwallet.com/docs/manage-wallet.md

 ---

 # Manage Wallets
-FoxWallet supports multiple wallets through privatekey or mnemonic import.
-The mnemonic type wallet is based on [BIP44 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
-Multiple accounts can be assigned, each with a unique address.
+FoxWallet supports importing multiple wallets through private key or mnemonic.
+In particular, the mnemonic type wallet is based on [BIP44 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), so multiple accounts can be assigned, each with a unique address.

 You can view the "Manage Wallet" page via "Settings" => "Wallets", view/add/remove wallets and accounts.